FAQs

 A.

-YPW workshop and camp rooms are parent-viewing friendly with glass windows so that you can stay and observe your young person during the workshops and camps, as long as your presence is not a distraction.
+YPW workshop rooms are parent-viewing friendly so that you can stay and observe your young person during the workshops, as long as your presence is not a distraction.
 Some workshops, such as Music & Movement, require the attendance of an adult with the young person.
-See the workshop or camp descriptions for more information.
+See the workshop description for more information.

 A.